quanqinle/quanqinle.github.io/source/resume/en.md

 Beibei is an e-commerce company focusing on the field of mother and baby, only sells goods through its apps.

 - Initiated Android app performance testing, reduced the frame drop rate from average 30% to less than 10% with development team, guided 3 tester.
-- Created [a UI automation test framework for Web/Android/iOS/H5](https://github.com/quanqinle/WebAndAppUITesting) so as to make the performance test steps stable and repeatable, used it to write automated test steps and complete performance data collection.
+- Created [a UI automation test framework for Web/Android/iOS/H5](https://github.com/quanqinle/WebAndAppUITesting) so as to make the performance test steps stable and repeatable, used it to write automation test steps and complete performance data collection.

 (Selenium, Appium, Jenkins)